 Taking the time to do your research can lead to serious savings down the road.

 13. Avoid Emotional Spending

-Much of modern day sales techniques revolve around getting people to buy things that they don't need or want, but feel that they have to have in the moment.
+Much of modern-day sales techniques revolve around getting people to buy things that they don't need or want but feel that they have to have at the moment.

 14. Plan Your Meals

-Without planning ahead of time, people often turn to fast food or impulse buys that are poor financial decisions that also negatively affect their physical health.
+Without planning ahead of time, people often turn to fast food or impulse buys which are poor financial decisions that also negatively affect their physical health.

 If you do not take the time to think about how you are going to fuel your body throughout the day, you are likely to wait until the last minute and end up making a quick stop for a burger and fries.
 It is easy to buy whatever is immediately accessible when you get hungry, and chances are, it is not healthy.

 You can prevent this from happening by taking time every Sunday to plan your meals out for the rest of the week.
 Each Sunday, go through your schedule for the week and identify how many meals you will need to eat at home and how many you will need to eat out.